-Does doing mobile banking and possibly buying some shares or crypto while avoiding the outrageous fees banks charge sound good to you?
+Does mobile banking and travel while avoiding the outrageous fees banks charge sound good to you?

 You’re in the right place.

-For some people, Revolut is a great way to manage money from prepaid debit cards, instant payments, currency exchange, buy stocks and even crypto – all via their app or other device.
+For some people, Revolut is a great way to manage money from prepaid debit cards, instant payments, and currency exchange – all via their app or other device.

 But here’s the deal: